-- o Stop & Shop has proposed the following transportation mitigation measures: - Travel Demand Management focused mainly on encouraging employees to park at the Park-and-Ride. - Providing information about alternative means of transportation to customers and providing bike racks. - Police officer control at Five Corners and on Water Street during summer peak periods. - Funding a Road Safety Audit of Five Corners, though not funding implementation of the results. - Updating the signage and striping on Water Street. - Contributing \$50,000 for a Downtown Vineyard Haven Transportation and Parking Study, including \$20,000 for data collection already completed, with the rest to be used for a Road Safety Audit.
-(MVC Staff recommend that those funds be used for the overall Transportation and Parking Study since MassDOT funds Road Safety Audits at no cost to the local community.) - VHB had also suggested the following mitigation measures but they were not included in Stop & Shop's offers. - Fully funding the police officer control. - Providing \$20,000 for transportation improvements to be decided by the Town.
+- o Stop & Shop has proposed the following transportation mitigation measures: - Travel Demand Management focused mainly on encouraging employees to park at the Park-and-Ride. - Providing information about alternative means of transportation to customers and providing bike racks. - Funding of Five Corners, though not funding implementation of the results. - Updating the signage and striping on Water Street. - Contributing \$250,000 initially and \$30,000 a year for ten years to the Town of Tisbury to be deposited into a fund established by the Tisbury Board of Selectmen for "Downtown Traffic Mitigation Issue" This fund would be used for a variety of mitigation measures such as: a Downtown Vineyard Haven Transportation and Parking Study, a Road Safety Audit, possible police officer control at Five Corners and on Water Street during summer peak periods, and possible compensation to the VTA. - It would be useful that the comprehensive Downtown Vineyard Haven Transportation and Traffic Study look at: car, truck, pedestrian, bicycle circulation; number, location, and management of downtown parking; operation of buses and Park-and-Ride shuttle. - Although HSH said that police officer control of Five Corners and on Water Street could be a useful measure, HSH and staff believe that it would probably not increase efficiency as much as VHB suggests because of the complexity of the intersection geometry, because the back-ups are largely caused by congestion in the exits from the intersection rather than the intersection itself, and because of the need to continue favoring vehicles exiting Water Street after a ferry arrives, in order to avoid compromising Steamship Authority operations (thereby improving the situation on Water Street but making it worse on Beach Road and Beach Street). - O HSH and MVC staff suggested that the effect of the police officer control be carefully monitored with funding from Stop & Shop.
+If the Town and MVC conclude that it is not as successful as VHB suggests it will be, the funds that Stop & Shop committed for the police officer control should be redirected to other mitigation measures to be determined by the Town and MVC. - o Additional or alternative mitigation measures to minimize and offset the impact of the store on traffic could include the following (see Appendix 2).

-- Identifying a "fair-share" contribution for other transportation improvements.
-This could be based on the cost of a hypothetical change such a signalizing Five Corners even if this is not being proposed and then figuring out how much of this is reasonably attributable to Stop & Shop.
-This contribution could then be dedicated to other transportation improvements to be determined later. - Other funds would be needed to carry out a comprehensive Downtown Vineyard Haven Transportation and Traffic Study.
-(It should look at: car, truck, pedestrian, bicycle circulation; number, location, and management of downtown parking; operation of buses and Park-and-Ride shuttle.) - Although HSH said that police officer control of Five Corners and on Water Street could be a useful measure, HSH and staff believe that it would probably not increase efficiency as much as VHB suggests because of the complexity of the intersection geometry, because the back-ups are largely caused by congestion in the exits from the intersection rather than the intersection itself, and because of the need to continue favoring vehicles exiting Water Street after a ferry arrives, in order to avoid compromising Steamship Authority operations (thereby improving the situation on Water Street but making it worse on Beach Road and Beach Street). - O HSH and MVC staff suggested that the effect of the police officer control be carefully monitored with funding from Stop & Shop.
-If the Town and MVC conclude that it is not as successful as VHB suggests it will be, the funds that Stop & Shop committed for the police officer control should be redirected to other mitigation measures to be determined by the Town and MVC. - Additional or alternative mitigation measures to minimize and offset the impact of the store on traffic could include the following (see Appendix 2). - Park & Ride Shuttle: Providing funding and other assistance to improve and promote the shuttle service between the Park & Ride, the Upper State Road area, Main Street, and the Steamship Authority terminal. - Bicycle-Pedestrian Improvements: Such as a multi-modal route from the ferry to the Information Booth at the Chamber of Commerce, and then to Veterans Park where it would link with the planned Shared Use Path network. - Roadway Improvements: Such as those coming out of the Transportation and Parking Study or Road Safety Audit. - Transit Mitigation: Such as increasing frequency.
+- Park & Ride Shuttle: Providing funding and other assistance to improve and promote the shuttle service between the Park & Ride, the Upper State Road area, Main Street, and the Steamship Authority terminal. - Bicycle-Pedestrian Improvements: Such as a multi-modal route from the ferry to the Information Booth at the Chamber of Commerce, and then to Veterans Park where it would link with the planned Shared Use Path network. - Roadway Improvements: Such as those coming out of the Transportation and Parking Study or Road Safety Audit. - Transit Mitigation: Such as increasing frequency.